ocaml/platform-blog/Signing-the-opam-repository.md

 - Malicious repository mirrors: if the signature does not match, reject.

-- Wrong author attack: if the maintainer is not in the delegation, reject.
+- Wrong developer attack: if the developer is not in the delegation, reject.

 ### GitHub repository